 Watch the water level daily:

-When we close a pool we drain the water to just below the skimmer opening.
+When we close a pool we always drain the water to just below the skimmer opening except for pools with auto covers.
 However, holes or cracks in the pool liner and/or structure can cause the pool to leak.
 When a pool leaks the cover will sag, stretch and even rip.
 With an auto cover, the cover tracks can pull out of the concrete or coping when the water level in the pool begins to drop.
 Either way, this could cause a major repair and clean-up in the spring.
 If your pool is leaking, it’s best to keep your pool full by adding water until it is warm enough to find and repair the leak.

 Also, if your pool cover tears or is punctured, the weight of snow or rain on the cover can push pool water up through the hole and on top of the cover.
 By putting a cover pump on you will be draining pool water along with rain water.
 This can empty a pool.
 If you catch this early you can simply remove the pump and add water to the pool to raise the cover.
 If you have a vinyl liner and your cover pump has completely emptied your pool you will want to check that the liner is still in place prior to re-filling your pool.
 If the liner has shrunk or has pulled away from the walls or stair the liner will not want to stretch back especially if it is still cold outside.
 Filling your pool at this point, can cause the liner to rip.
 You may need to replace your liner in the spring.
 If you know your cover has a hole do not place your cover pump anywhere near the hole.
 Watch the cover as you begin to pump off the water.
 You may have to add water to the pool at the same rate as your cover pump is removing water from the top of the cover.
 As soon as you can remove all the water off the top of your cover remove or open the cover to expose the hole so it can be patched.